 - Or discovering ways to live with tinnitus

-Lots of people who have a hissing within the ears, like me, will know that it totally disrupts the basic essential capabilities of your life.
+Lots of people who have a hissing within the ears will know that it totally disrupts the basic essential capabilities of your life.
 You might have difficulty hearing others, recalling things, focusing and concentrating on specific tasks.
 This makes it extremely difficult to function well at home, socially or at work.

 Other common emotions associated with Tinnitus